astronomer/airflow-provider-sample/README.md

 Readmes will need to be structured in a way that is logical and compliant.

-## Documentation
+## Module Documentation

-We'll want `.md` files for _each module_ living somewhere that clearly define what the operator does, its inputs, etc.
+Modules will be documented via docstrings at the top of each module.py file.
+These will include a high-level overview of the operator purpose and the available params.